brendacs/colludia-gatsby/src/content/posts/review/2020-07-20-firewatch-review.markdown

 pageType: post
 game: firewatch
 slug: /firewatch-review/
-tabTitle: Explore Humanity and Uncover an Uncertain Past in Firewatch
 title: Explore Humanity and Uncover an Uncertain Past in <em class='game-title'>Firewatch</em>
 postType: ["#tbt", review]
 tagline: "Firewatch review: Just about everything comes together to allow this game to be what it is: a mini-masterpiece in modern storytelling.
 It calls out to you to explore it, to uncover its many secrets and untold stories that lay right under your nose."